 steel.
 Surly designed it to be torsionally rigid while offering some

 vertical compliance.
+That is industry jargon that means it isn’t supposed to fishtail too much with lots of weight on the back.
 The Big Dummy features disc caliper mounts and

 cantilever brake pivots, clearance for 26 x 2.5″ tires and fenders,

 multiple water bottle cage mounts, and a sturdy kickstand.
 You can purchase a Big Dummy frameset ($900) and set it up

 with mountain components, road components, or a mixture of both.
 There